 new ChangeGuiImages2().execute(runLength);

-This code should go in the same function as the rest of your code (for my example it was directly after the onCreate function)
+Execute the AsyncTask This code should go in the same function as the rest of your code (for my example it was directly after the onCreate function)

 private class ChangeGuiImages2 extends